Tomokaze Sōdai

-Tomokaze Sōdai (友風 想大), born December 2, 1994, as Yūta Minami (南 友太, Minami Yuta) is a Japanese professional sumo wrestler from Kawasaki, Kanagawa.
+Tomokaze Sōdai (友風 想大) is a Japanese professional sumo wrestler from Kawasaki, Kanagawa.
 He debuted in sumo wrestling in May 2017 and made his makuuchi debut in March 2019.
 His highest rank has been maegashira 3.
 Originally a member of Oguruma stable, he moved to Nishonoseki stable in 2022.
-In June 2024 he moved to the newly-established Nakamura stable.
+In June 2024, he moved to the newly-established Nakamura stable.
 He has one special prize and two kinboshi for defeating a yokozuna.

 After suffering a joint dislocation in his right knee in 2019, he was forced to withdraw from all competitions and did not return until March 2021.
 Following his injury, Tomokaze admitted in an interview given to the Tokyo Shimbun that he was certified as Level 5 disabled and issued a disability certificate in February 2021.

 Early life and background

 Yūta grew up in a single-mother household.
 He is an accomplished pianist, his mother being a pianist herself and having taught him the instrument, and Yūta wanting to join a music college when he was younger.
 As a child, his favorite wrestler was Kisenosato, whose deashi style inspired him enormously.
 Yūta also participated in many sports at an early age competing in karate and basketball when attending elementary school before taking up judo at junior high school, where his coach was a former sumo wrestler.
-Although his school didn't have a sumo club, Yūta competed, although he had little interest in the sport, and went to win the team championship in the Kanto junior high school tournament.
+Although his school did not have a sumo club, Yūta competed, although he had little interest in the sport, and went to win the team championship in the Kanto junior high school tournament.
 When he was about to enter high school, he was invited to join a judo specialized school but decided to join Mukonooka Technical High School, a prefectural high school renowned for its sumo club, on the advice of his judo coach.
 During high school sumo competitions, he reached the final of a National High School Tournament; in which he was defeated by the Mongolian Altankhuyag Ichinnorov.
 After graduating high school, he was advised to join a music college but instead chose to attend Nippon Sport Science University, and continued to compete with some success in national sumo competitions.